 - Details of any improvements you’ve made while living at the property

-Do you need a Right to Buy mortgage?
+Do I need a Right to Buy mortgage?

-Yes, if you’d like to go ahead with Right to Buy, you’ll need to shop around and find a mortgage provider who will agree to lend to you.
-Most mortgage providers will have helped with Right to Buy before and will understand your circumstances.
-Some may even offer specialist products.
+If you’d like to go ahead with Right to Buy, you’ll need to shop around and find a mortgage provider who’ll agree to lend to you.
+Most mortgage providers will understand your circumstances, as they might have helped with Right to Buy before – and some may even offer specialist products.

-This is for the mortgage provider to stipulate, but in the vast majority of cases a deposit will be required.
+This is for the mortgage provider to stipulate, but in most cases a deposit will be required.
 The percentage of the home’s value this demands will vary from provider to provider.

 How does Right to Buy affect conveyancing?

 By the time you need a conveyancer, you’ll be well along with your Right to Buy purchase.
-After agreeing the terms of the offer notice you receive from your landlord, you’ll need to get your mortgage in place and instruct a conveyancer.
+After agreeing the terms of the offer notice you receive from your landlord, you’ll need to get your mortgage in place and instruct a conveyancer to transfer legal ownership, which is known as conveyancing.
 Your legal professional will manage your purchase from here, so you need to choose a conveyancer who’s experienced in dealing with Right to Buy transactions.

-There are some differences compared to regular purchases, but as you’re already living in your home they shouldn’t cause you any additional stress aside from the odd extra bit of paperwork.
-Your conveyancer will deal with the council to sort out things such as the title deeds on your home and advise you on certain rights and obligations.
+There are some differences compared to regular purchases, such as extra paperwork and dealing with the council.
+However, your conveyancer will be there to help sort out everything out, such as, the title deeds on your home and advising you on certain rights and obligations.

-You usually don’t have to exchange contracts with your Right to Buy purchase, so your conveyancer will work straight towards completion.
-They’ll arrange for you to sign the transfer deed and help you to settle any issues regarding outstanding or overpaid rent.
-Your conveyancer can also explain what would happen if you decide to sell your home within five years of buying it through Right to Buy, as you’ll have to repay the council a portion of the discount you received.
+You also, don’t usually have to exchange contracts with your Right to Buy purchase, so your conveyancer will work straight towards completion.
+They’ll arrange for you to sign the transfer deed and help you settle any issues regarding outstanding or overpaid rent.
+They’ll also explain what would happen if you decided to sell your home within five years of buying it through Right to Buy, as you’ll have to repay the council a portion of the discount you received.